ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This is a bug in unpatched YouTube.
 If the screen is locked then unlocked while a video is playing in the background, the PiP buttons will stop working until the video is closed.
 This bug is not present when patching older versions of YouTube (19.16.39).

+## 7 Stable volume is not available

+Stable volume is not available when using Spoof video streams.

+## 8 Childrens/music videos do not play and an error is shown

+A YouTube account is required to play most childrens videos.
+Ensure you are logged into a YouTube account and you have not enabled incognito mode.

-## 15 No internet connection
+## 15 App shows "No internet connection"

-This issue can be caused by changing your Google account password.
+This issue can be caused by recently changing your Google account password.
 Re-login into MicroG GmsCore, or uninstall then reinstall MicroG.

 ## 16 How to use the ReVanced Manager